AABearBots/First-Closed-Doors-Competition/README.md

 Each Dev Team trades with their own funds within their own accounts at the exchange.
 Dev Teams are fully responsible for the trading they do.

-Each bot is allowed to trade up to 0.001 BTC (roughly equivalent to USD 10).
-This is in order to minimize risk at this first ever alpha stage competition. **Bots trading more than the allowed limit are automatically disqualified.** The platform serves running balances that your bot can check.
+Each bot is allowed to trade up to 0.001 BTC Initial Capital (roughly equivalent to USD 10).
+This is in order to minimize risk at this first ever alpha stage competition.

 #### Partial Profits Trading

 Bots are allowed to trade with partial profits.
-This is the only way in which bots can legally trade with more than the limit specified above.
-Thus, the actual limit is 0.001 BTC + Partial Profits.
+This is the only way in which bots can legally trade with more than the Initial Capital specified above.
+Thus, the limit is 0.001 BTC + Partial Profits.
+The platform serves running balances that your bot can check in order to make sure the limit is not exceded.

+**Bots trading more than the allowed limit are automatically disqualified.**

 #### Fees